Daschle-Newberry/NNLib/README.md

 ---
 NNLib is a passion project of mine, and was primarily an educational exercise to learn more about training and building neural networks.
-The project is completely standalone besides its use of numpy for numerical computation and matplotlib for data visualization.
+The project is completely standalone besides its use of NumPy for numerical computation and MatPlotLib for data visualization.

 ## How to Build